-- 30. UN-Habitat in DRC has successfully established a model land information system and community-local authorities charter for inclusive land management.
-Built on land mediation lessons, this milestone has been adopted by actors working on land to foster the prevention of land and/or natural resource-based conflicts. - 31.
+- 32. UN-Habitat in DRC has successfully established a model land information system and community-local authorities charter for inclusive land management.
+Built on land mediation lessons, this milestone has been adopted by actors working on land to foster the prevention of land and/or natural resource-based conflicts.
+In total 8916 land disputes have been documented among which 4588 has been peacefully settled through the land mediation program.
+UN-Habitat supported the establishment of 3 functioning land administration offices (Ituri, South Kivu, North Kivu).
+The experience borrowed from DR Congo has contributed to the development of the United Nations Guidance Note on Land and conflict to improve the UN approach in addressing root caused of conflict related to land in both political and military mission. - 33.
 To support national and global efforts for enhancing forest management to reduce human impact on climate change, UN-Habitat has supported the Government in the elaboration of the National Land Policy, used as a steppingstone for the National Land Bill.

-- 32. In 2022-2023, UN-Habitat plans to focus on its work on land in line with the Humanitarian-Development-Peace Nexus.
+- 34. In 2022-2023, UN-Habitat plans to focus on its work on land in line with the Humanitarian-Development-Peace Nexus.
 This work would include the completion of the land law and dissemination of land policies, as well as the scale up of the Land Information System.
 Additionally, the programme will work further on the promotion of green investment through security of tenure sensitive to inclusive forest and peatland management in urban and rural areas.
-Enhancing safe and inclusive crises prevention through better integrated spatial planning and design is also part of the agenda for 2023. - 33.
+Enhancing safe and inclusive crises prevention through better integrated spatial planning and design is also part of the agenda for 2023. - 35.
 UN-Habitat will launch a resource mobilization campaign to advance the agenda in the identified priority provinces and undertake adequate feasibility studies to assess the cost implication for achieving these goals.